kamoshi/kamoshi/README.md

 ### Hi there 👋

+My favorite languages to work with and also the ones I am the most confident in working with are C#, Python and TypeScript.
+I am also interested in improving my abilities in writing lower level code, so in my free time I am learning Rust.

+Some of the technologies I am currently the most interested in are Keras, Hugo, Angular and Docker.

 <!--
 **kamoshi/kamoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.